jaysondasher/iOS-Concept-Site/README.md

 ## Customization

-To customize this portfolio with your own information:
+To customize this site with your own information:

 1. Replace the profile image in `/public/jayson.jpeg`
 2. Replace the wallpaper images in `/public/SequoiaLight.png` and `/public/Sequoia-Trees.jpg`